dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0501.md

 In this chapter, we leveled up our React skills by learning about JSX.

 We created components.
 We broke those components into a project structure, and we learned more about Babel and webpack.
 Now we're ready to take our knowledge of components to the next level.
-It's time

-to talk about Hooks.
+It's time to talk about Hooks.

-Chapter 6.
-React State